DSMickens/TickerTrade/README.md

 # TickerTrade
-TickerTrade is an automated algorithmic trading app that utilizes the Alpaca API and TickerBell alert system+
+A CLI stock trading program designed to enable entering and exiting positions in a fraction of a second.
+Ideal for TA based scalping.
+TickerTrader is written entirely in Python and utilizes Alpaca API and YFinance for live data.